dahliamalkhi/dahliamalkhi.github.io/_posts/2026-06-01-ucsb-moment-at-ic3.md

 - news
 ---

-🚀 Proud moment for UCSB at the IC3 Blockchain Camp 2026 at Princeton University (https://lnkd.in/eEcjstGE)!
+🚀 Proud moment for UCSB at the [IC3 Blockchain Camp 2026](https://ic3research.org/ic3-blockchain-camp-2026/) at Princeton University)!

 Congratulations to the outstanding UCSB students who represented our community and made their mark: